KonstantinPetrovichQWERTY/CompilersConstruction/README.md

 - `./o build <file>` – compile file and provide `.class` file.
 - `./o run <file>` – compile and run.

+## Runtime architecture (how the code works)

+1. **Entry point – `syntaxanalyzer.OCompiler.main`**
+   The `o` CLI calls this class with the command (`run`, `build`, etc.) and the target `.o` file.

+2. **Lexing and parsing**
+   `LexicalAnalyzer` converts the source into tokens, the recursive-descent parser (`SyntaxAnalyzer`) produces an AST (`syntaxanalyzer.declarations.*`), and `SemanticAnalyzer` currently only ensures the file is not empty (it returns `UnknownType` placeholders; we do not yet have a full static type system).

+3. **Bytecode generation (ASM bootstrap)**
+   `src/syntaxanalyzer/CodeGenerator.java` uses ASM to emit a minimal JVM class that embeds the original source code as a string literal.
+Its `main` method invokes `olang.runtime.Interpreter.runSource(source, entryClass)`—ASM is now used only to create this wrapper class, not to lower every AST node.

+4. **Runtime/interpreter**
+   `olang.runtime.Interpreter` re-parses the embedded source (reusing the lexer/parser), builds runtime class metadata, and interprets the AST.
+It implements value objects for Integer/Real/Boolean/String literals plus user-defined instances, handles assignments, loops, method dispatch, and prints.
+When expressions call `.print()`, the interpreter calls `System.out.println` on the underlying value.

+### Type system status
+- No static type checker yet: `SemanticAnalyzer` returns `UnknownType`.
+All actual behavior is resolved dynamically in the interpreter.
+Adding a real type system is left for future work.

+### Error reporting flow
+- Before lexing/parsing, `SyntaxException.setCurrentSource(filePath)` is called.
+Every token carries a `Token.Span` (line number + column).
+When the parser encounters an unexpected token, it calls `SyntaxException.at(message, token)`, which uses the stored span to produce the nicely formatted `path:line:column` message seen in the CLI output.
+- Interpreter/runtime mismatches raise plain Java exceptions (e.g., `IllegalStateException` when a method is missing).
+Parser errors therefore stay user-friendly thanks to the span data, while interpreter errors surface as stack traces pointing to the runtime code.

 ## Testing
 To run the full Gradle build and unit tests: